Firewalls in AdS/CFT: Introduction and summary

 A line of thought that challenges the firewall phenomenon gives up the validity of local semi-classical physics outside the horizon to arbitrary distances.
 This argument has come to be known as $\mathcal C=\mathcal A$.\footnote{Note that $\mathcal C=\mathcal A$ is not the only possible kind of non-locality one can consider in this context, cf.~\cite{Giddings:2012gc, Giddings:2013kcj}.} While the notation will become clear in the bulk of the text, the argument essentially says that the degrees of freedom inside the horizon are a subset of the degrees of freedom of the early radiation far away from the black hole.
 Papers proposing this view include~\cite{Bousso:2012as,Papadodimas:2012aq,Jacobson:2012gh,Harlow:2013uq}.
 This is manifestly non-local, but there are good reasons to expect non-locality in quantum gravity; however, it would be interesting to quantify how much non-locality is needed and see if it is reasonable.\footnote{For instance, reasonable might mean non-locality that can be attributed to effects within string theory.} An attempt to put the $\mathcal C=\mathcal A$ idea on a stronger footing is made in~\cite{Harlow:2013uq} by claiming that extracting the degrees of freedom in the early hawking radiation responsible for free infall is computationally impossible before the black hole evaporates.

-Our agnosticism towards locality in quantum gravity, or rather an atheism towards it, makes the above resolution rather appealing; however, to check the reasonableness of this idea, in this article we make the firewall argument more precise by framing it within AdS/CFT duality.
+Our agnosticism towards locality in quantum gravity, or rather an atheism towards it, makes the above resolution rather appealing; however, to check the reasonableness of this idea, in this article we make the firewall argument more precise by utilizing the AdS/CFT duality.
 We begin by looking at the evaporating D1-D5-P black string.
 We repeat the firewall argument in this case, noting that after the Page time the black string is highly entangled with the Hawking radiation outside.
 The advantage of this system is that in certain limits this can be viewed as excitations on the D1-D5 branes entangled with the radiation outside.
 Since the D1-D5 system flows in the infrared to a CFT, in the decoupling limit the near-horizon geometry can be viewed as a thermal state in the CFT.

 Taking the next logical step, we let an arbitrary system play the role of the early radiation.
 In other words, we imagine coupling a source/sink to the CFT, allowing them to equilibrate and thereby become entangled, and then decouple them.
 Next, we couple a source to the CFT to create an infalling observer.
 The $\mathcal C=\mathcal A$ argument in this case would mean that the degrees of freedom of the source/sink that purifies the CFT are available to the infalling observer, allowing her free infall.
 Since the systems are decoupled, this seems to be a bizarre state of affairs given that we are talking about arbitrary (decoupled) systems giving universal free infall.
-We thus conclude that the dual to a thermal state in the CFT is a firewall!
+We discuss the implications of this and suggest that the dual to a thermal state in the CFT is a firewall!